Veetaha/emutils/README.md

 allocator that manages emscripten's heap and it can be read via `.originalPtr`.
-This class is designed to save the original pointer that should be passed to `Module._free()` when deallocating the memory, because the pointer returned by the allocator may not always be properly aligned we do allocate some extra memory to ensure the alignment by our own means.
+This class is designed to save the original pointer that should be passed to `Module._free()` when deallocating the memory, because the pointer returned by the allocator may not always be properly aligned, so we do allocate some extra memory to ensure the alignment by our own means.

 The `Stack` is a bit simpler